Axieof/G05_BBCS/README.md

-This is a repository for code used for the Building Blocks Compettion that utilizes a microbit
+This is a repository for code used for the Building Blocks Compettion that utilizes a microbit to create a step tracker.